horijon/Multithreading/readme.txt

     The child thread cannot access parents thread variable values as ThreadLocal class is used, so InheritableThreadLocal came into picture.
 Internal implementation of the threadLocal - each threadLocal is kept in a map, so that we can set/get by each threadLocal instance.
-5) Threadlocal is to do operations on separate tasks and have separate variables per thread, but if we need to share a variable among multiple threads and also achieve concurrency, eg; incrementing an integer value inside a loop by multiple threads and also achieving consistency, in such case, we need to use Atomic wrapper classes like AtomicInteger, AtomicBoolean.
+5) Threadlocal is to do operations on separate tasks and have separate variables per thread and we can take its advantage when using thread pools, but if we need to share a variable among multiple threads and also achieve concurrency, eg; incrementing an integer value inside a loop by multiple threads and also achieving consistency, in such case, we need to use Atomic wrapper classes like AtomicInteger, AtomicBoolean.
 6) To reduce the expensive operations of creating thread each time for each task/job i.e. Runnable/Callable, etc, we used threadpool.
 But while doing so, it brought concurrency problem when using ThreadLocal class only, so we need to call remove method on that threadLocal instance inside that task(runnable/callable) class to remove ThreadLocal value of that thread to its initial value, after every task completes. eg; of Threadpool -> ExecutorService service = Executors.newFixedThreadPool(3);
-						service.submit(task); // task/job/runnble/callable
+						service.submit(task); // task/job/runnable/callable
 7) If multiple threads need to work on the same object/collection, and the change needs to be visible by the other threads in addition to relatively increased performance then we need to go for Concurrent collections.
 8) Runnable is used when the return type of the thread execution is void.
 We can use Callable that returns an object